-After the end of school, Middle and Senior School Boarders have free time between 5:00pm and 5:30pm.
-Prep School Boarders have free time between 6:15pm and 6:45pm.
+After the end of school, boarders have free time between 5:00pm and 5:30pm.
 There are times when activities are offered to pupils who would like to take part.
 The activities are optional as it is important to respect the fact that some boarders may simply wish to relax and talk to friends or spend time studying or reading in their rooms.

 Parents can arrange for their children to have horse riding lessons and boarders are encouraged to play for local teams.
 Houseparents must be made aware of the travel arrangements.
-(Parental permission will be required and there may be additional charges).

 At the weekend houseparents organise and accompany boarders on varied activities depending on the number of boarders and the weather.
 Boarders have the opportunity to stock up on supplies at the local supermarket or on an organised shopping trip.
 Other activities may include; bowling, areas of historical interest, swimming, walking or outdoor pursuits e.g. paintballing, mountain biking, go karting, kayaking, sports.
-Houseparents always look out for local events and attractions and boarders are encouraged to make suggestions themselves (especially through their corridor monitor who attends regular committee meetings).
+Houseparents always look out for local events and attractions and boarders are encouraged to make suggestions themselves.
 Pupils who wish to access areas of the main school must seek permission.
-The Sixth Form may use the Sixth Form Common Room, work area and library.
+The Sixth Form may use the Sixth Form Common Room, study area and library.

 Boarders are able to access the internet in the Boarding House and the necessary software is in place to ensure that inappropriate material cannot be viewed or downloaded.
-There is also a cinema room where pupils are able to watch BBC sport, Netflix, iPlayer etc.
+Newspapers and magazines are delivered daily to the Boarding House and there is a television that receives both terrestrial and freeview channels.